WeblateOrg/weblate/docs/wlc.rst

 .. describe:: translation

-    Path of default translation, component or project.
+    Path to the default translation - component or project.

-The configuration file is INI file, for example:
+The configuration file is an INI file, for example:

 .. code-block:: ini